elastic/integrations/packages/cloudflare_logpush/docs/README.md

 ## Overview

 The [Cloudflare Logpush](https://www.cloudflare.com/) integration allows you to monitor Audit, DNS, Firewall Event, HTTP Request, NEL Report, Network Analytics and Spectrum Event Logs.
-Cloudflare is content delivery network and DDoS mitigation company.
-Cloudflare is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.
-Secure your websites, APIs, and Internet applications.
-Protect corporate networks, employees, and devices.
-Write and deploy code that runs on the network edge.
+Cloudflare is a content delivery network and DDoS mitigation company.
+Cloudflare provides a network designed to make everything you connect to the Internet secure, private, fast, and reliable; secure your websites, APIs, and Internet applications; protect corporate networks, employees, and devices; and write and deploy code that runs on the network edge.

 The Cloudflare Logpush integration can be used in three different modes to collect data:
-- HTTP Endpoint mode - Cloudflare pushes logs directly to an HTTP endpoint hosted by your Elastic Agent
+- HTTP Endpoint mode - Cloudflare pushes logs directly to an HTTP endpoint hosted by your Elastic Agent.
-- AWS S3 polling mode - Cloudflare writes data to S3 and Elastic Agent polls the S3 bucket by listing its contents and reading new files
+- AWS S3 polling mode - Cloudflare writes data to S3 and Elastic Agent polls the S3 bucket by listing its contents and reading new files.
 - AWS S3 SQS mode - Cloudflare writes data to S3, S3 pushes a new object notification to SQS, Elastic Agent receives the notification from SQS, and then reads the S3 object.
 Multiple Agents can be used in this mode.

-For example, you could use the data from this integration to know about which websites have the highest traffic, which areas have the highest network traffic, or mitigation statistics.
+For example, you could use the data from this integration to know which websites have the highest traffic, which areas have the highest network traffic, or observe mitigation statistics.

 ## Data streams

-The Cloudflare Logpush integration collects logs for seven types of events: Audit, DNS, Firewall Event, HTTP Request, NEL Report, Network Analytics and Spectrum Event.
+The Cloudflare Logpush integration collects logs for seven types of events: Audit, DNS, Firewall Event, HTTP Request, NEL Report, Network Analytics, and Spectrum Event.

 **Audit**: See Example Schema [here](https://developers.cloudflare.com/logs/reference/log-fields/account/audit_logs/).